mojzu/container.ts/docs/Modules.md

   public static readonly NAME: string = "Process";

   // Override 'options' getter to set the processes name, version and environment.
-  // Name is used to change the Node.js process name. public get options(): IProcessOptions {
+  // Name is used to change the Node.js process title. public get options(): IProcessOptions {
     return {
       name: "main",